kymppi/e2ee-demo/README.md

 #### Is the correct way to implement it

 No, definitely no, i'm not a professional, but a student.
+If there are any errors, feel free to fix them and follow [contributing guidelines](#contributing).

 #### Can i implement this with other languages than the ones in the project